Farid El Alagui: Early career

 El Alagui began his career in amateur leagues in his native France, plying his trade at FC Marmande 47 and Bergerac Foot.
-He moved to Moroccan top flight club Wydad Casablanca in 2009, winning the 2009–10 league championship in his first and only season with the club.
+He later revealed that: "No, I didn’t play professionally in France.
+I did have contact with Créteil and Gazélec Ajaccio at the time, but I didn’t pursue it.
+I wanted to play in countries where the passion and fervor for football were greater."
+This resulted in him moving to Moroccan top flight club Wydad Casablanca in 2009, winning the 2009–10 league championship in his first and only season with the club.
 In 2010, he returned to France and signed for CFA club SO Romorantin.